Profile Image

 Niece Judy (Frost) Cott, lives in Gilford with her husband Bill, and niece Mary Jane (Hallisey) Marderosian lives in Hollis with her husband Aram.

 Don and Mary were active in Our Lady of the Lakes Catholic Church in Lakeport and later attended St. Andre Bessette.
-They always had a great fondness for the Gilford Community Church, and that is their choice for what will be a joint memorial service at a time to be determined in the spring.
+They always had a great fondness for the Gilford Community Church, 19 Potter Hill Road, Gilford, NH 03249, and that is their choice for what will be a joint memorial service on Sunday, June 23, 2024, at 11:30am, with a luncheon to follow.

 Contributions could be made in their names to PT Boats, PO Box 38005, Germantown, TN 38183-0005